ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 ### Concerns or Possible Changes
 There are some reserved parameter names as a result of dirty hack.
 See `Audio.render()` in `common/wave.js`.

+It might be better to separate the code to read exported randomization recipes, and the code to read local randomization recipes.

 ## Aims
 UhhyouWebSynthesizers are mostly about experimentation.
 So the code aims to produce prototypes as fast as possible.